How is my more able child supported at school?

 As a school we work hard to give the children the very best foundations on which to flourish!
 We aim to provide the challenge and opportunities to allow each individual to reach their full potential.
 Provision for our able, gifted and talented children comes in many forms at Waterfoot Primary.
 Within the classroom; differentiation, enrichment, target setting, extension and independent projects are just some of the strategies we use.
 We also encourage the children's creative talents through the school choir, talent shows, Arts week, sporting opportunities, school societies and library competitions.
 Developing links with local schools and providing opportunities to work with peers alike is also key to enhancing the experiences for our able, gifted and talented children.
-For further information please see the Able, Gifted and Talented Policy.
+For further information please see the More Able and Talented Policy.

 Don’t feel you have to give him or her additional maths lessons, for example, to push him/her on.
 Activities which stimulate interest and enthusiasm and encourage independent learning are much better.
 Ideas which come from your child rather than from you are particularly effective as s/he is already starting to take responsibility for learning.
 Trips to the library to research a current interest are hugely valuable.
 Some bright children can spend too much time alone (for example, playing computer games) and their social development can suffer.